Mount Yamato Katsuragi: Access and amenities

 On the east side of the mountain, the Katsuragisan Ropeway is an aerial tramway which transports visitors between Tozanguchi Station (登山口駅, Tozanguchi Eki) at the base of the mountain and Katsuragi Sanjō Station (葛城山上駅, Katsuragi Sanjō Eki) near the top of Mount Yamato Katsuragi.
 The ropeway is operated by Kintetsu Railway.
 A one-way trip lasts about 5 minutes and covers 1.4 km.

 Tozanguchi Station is accessed by taking a bus from stop three in front of Kintetsu Gose Station (which is directly across the street from JR's Gose Station).
-The ride to Tozanguchi Station is between 15–20 minutes.
+The ride to Tozanguchi Station is between 15 and 20 minutes.

 A number of hiking trails are accessible from all sides of Mount Yamato Katsuragi.
 The Kujira Waterfall Trail (櫛羅の滝コース, Kujira no Taki Kōsu) weaves under the ropeway as it goes up the mountain, taking about 70–80 minutes for the ascent.
 The Kitaone Trail (北尾根コース, Kitaone Kōsu) follows a northwest path before curving back toward the southwest.
 It takes about 2 hours to ascend the mountain via this trail.
 The hike passes fields of rhododendrons (コバノミツバツツジ, kobano mitsuba tsutsuji) as well as wood of Japanese beech trees near the end of the trail.

 Starting your hike at Mount Yashiki Park (屋敷山公園, Yashiki-yama Kōen) in nearby Katsuragi, the trail goes west for about 3 km before meeting up with the main Diamond Trail, where you turn south for another 4 km.
 This trail takes around 3.5 hours to hike.
 There are the same fields of rhododendrons about 30 minutes from the summit along this trail.

 On the Osaka side of the mountain, there are four different trails to choose from.
 One starts at the Kano bus stop near Shiraki Elementary School in Kanan, which takes about 4 hours to hike.
 Hiking the trail starting at the Kauchi bus stop near Kauchi Elementary takes about just over 3 hours.
 Starting on the south at the entrance to the Mizukoshi Tunnel (on Route 309) gives you two different trails (one going east and the other going west), and the hiking time is about the same for each route.
 The east route will take you by Tsutsujien, a park full of rhododendrons just south of the lodge.

 Katsuragi Kogen Lodge (葛城高原ロッジ, Katsuragi Kōgen Rojji), operated by the local government, offers overnight lodging and food for up to 70 people in 17 different rooms.
 The lodge includes a gift shop carrying local specialty foods, and has traditional ofuro bathing.
 It is located about 300 m south of the summit along the hiking trail.
 The lodge also operates a campground just to the northeast of the summit along the north trail.